 |Altitude difference||12 m|

 |Altitude||579 m 343 m|

-From the dairy in Algund, take path # 7 via Mitterplars - Castle Plars along the irrigation road.
-There, you will come to the start of the Jägersteig (25 A), which leads you through the forest to the Schlundenstein (large rock from the Ice Age).
-Turn right and make your way to Cafe Konrad (path # 26 A), turn right again and walk along the Burgweg to Mitterplars and to the valley terminal of the Vellau lift facility.
-From there, take the pedestrian path along the road to Algund back to the village centre.
+From the dairy in Algund, take path 7 via Mitterplars - Castle Plars along the irrigation road.
+There, you will come to the start of the path 21, which leads you through the forest to the Schlundenstein (large rock from the Ice Age).
+Turn right and make your way to Cafè Konrad (path 26 A).
+Now walk a few meters on the asphalted road towards Algund until the castle path 20 branches off to the right.
+This wide paved path above Algund now leads us back to the valley station of the chairlift to Vellau.
+From there, take the sidewalk to Algund back to the village centre.